Merging and Diffing Commands

 In the diagram, note the following:

-• A" is MINE, which is the current commit you want to merge the changes to
+• A" is MINE, the current commit you want to merge changes into

-• B’ is THEIRS, which is the last commit on a branch you want to merge changes from
+• B' is THEIRS, the last commit on the branch you want to merge changes from

-• A is BASE, which is the common commit where the branches diverged
+• A is BASE, the common commit where the branches diverged

-In order to merge changes correctly, Studio Pro has to compare both A" and B’ against A to see what has been changed on each branch.
-During the merge, the merge algorithm will try to automatically merge the changes.
+To merge changes correctly, Studio Pro compares both A" and B' against A to see what changed on each branch.
+During the merge, the merge algorithm attempts to automatically merge the changes.

 This command works for any three .mpr files.
 This means you can try to merge different apps at your own risk.